-Stories of data breaches across all industries continue to make the news, and nowhere is the pressure greater to keep data safe than on healthcare IT managers.
+However, as stories of data breaches across all industries continue to make the news, nowhere is the pressure greater to keep data safe than on the healthcare industry.

 Studies like these underscore the importance of establishing network security perimeters and implementing procedures that protect the privacy of patients' information residing on these servers.